Chenjiahui11993/Wpilife/README.md

 version 1.1
-1.Now alow user choose the date when they upload their goods 2.Fix bug when sometimes product-list/house/list/book/list will be disordered 3.Add catch function when there are some error on server, giving user a friendly hint.
+1.Now alow user choose the date when they upload their goods 2.Fix bug when sometimes product-list/house/list/book/list will be disordered 3.Add catch function when there are some error on server, giving user a friendly hint version1.2
+1. Fix the bug that the data of the datePicker is not binding to the value.
+2. Fix the bug which will happen when user upload image under certain condition.
+3. upload some sections in survival-guide.